VOLTTRON/volttron/docs/source/platform-features/web-api/platform-endpoints.rst

 The platforms tree currently provides access to four major categories of endpoint, each of which are described in detail through the following links:

-* `Agents <platforms/agent-endpoints.html>`_: Endpoints pertaining to a specific agent (e.g. RPC)
+* :ref:`Agents <Platforms-Agents-Endpoints>`: Endpoints pertaining to a specific agent (e.g. RPC)
-* `Devices <platforms/device-endpoints.html>`_: Endpoints for discovering, getting, and setting data about the current state of devices on the platform.
+* :ref:`Devices <Platforms-Devices-Endpoints>`: Endpoints for discovering, getting, and setting data about the current state of devices on the platform.
-* `Historians <platforms/historian-endpoints.html>`_: Endpoints for querying data from historians.
+* :ref:`Historians <Platforms-Historians-Endpoints>`: Endpoints for querying data from historians.
-* `PubSub <platforms/pubsub-endpoints.html>`_: Endpoints for subscription and publication to message bus topics.
+* :ref:`PubSub <Platforms-Pubsub-Endpoints>`: Endpoints for subscription and publication to message bus topics.

 .. attention::
     All endpoints in this tree require authorization using a JWT bearer